What Is An EPC

 From April 2020, all existing rental properties must have a valid EPC.
 Prior to that date an EPC was only required on new rentals.
 Fines of up to £5,000 can be issued by the local authority for breach of this.

 If you are a landlord in Milton Keynes, the rating of the EPC must be at least an E. If it is an F or G, then the property cannot be rented unless it has a valid exemption.
 Please call us for more information.

 What Is The Minimum Rating For A Rental Property

-If your property is currently an F or G it cannot legally be let on a new rental.
+If your property is currently an F or G it cannot legally be let.
 If there is an existing tenant in the property and the rating is lower than an E, then the landlord has to take steps to get the rating up to an E.

 How To Find If You Have A Valid EPC